TiraO/students-first-javascript-project/source/snowflakes/readme.md

 14. randomize size of snowflakes over time
 15. larger snowflakes fall faster
 16. add ability to delete snowflake instead when finalizing
+17. show current line being drawn
+18. add option to not fill finalized snowflake
+19. make it work on mobile
+20. add background selection
+21. canvas axis mirrored to first click of snowflake
+22. stop snowflakes from "popping" in an out
 107. make multiplayer snowflake deathmatch version a paid subscription